google/gitprotocolio/PROTOCOL.md

 When a client pushes a push certificate, it sends the push options twice.
 We have no idea what's going on.

+### Is push cert's pushee optional?

+This can be a bug.
+Looking at builtin/send-pack.c, args.url is not set for this path always.